terryworona/TWMessageBarManager/README.md

 # MessageBarManager

-*MessageBarManager* provides a simple solution for presenting system-wide messages.
+A singleton-manager for presenting system-wide notifications via a dropdown message bar.

 ## Author